Pinetree-Lee/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Hansol
 email: "hansollee1783@gmail.com"
 ---
-I﻿ am a researcher in the **department of mechanical engineering in KAIST**.
+I﻿ am a researcher at the **department of mechanical engineering in KAIST**.
 Currently, my research focuses on thermal management of electronics including power/RF devices based on the wide-band gap semiconductors and 3D ICs.
 I have been conducting research on an embedded liquid cooling device, which is manifold microchannels (MMC), for high-heat flux dissipating electronics (2022-Present).
 I'm also interested in thermal-electrical transport in semiconductors and thermal-aware advanced packaging technology.

 Besides my research, I enjoy playing tennis, reading books, and writing essays about miscellnaeous topics.
 I also love doing some side projects not related to my major like building my website as you are seeing now.